daily fantasy sports articles

 AFL Daily Fantasy Strategy: Steps to Success

-The AFL in 2020 consists of 18 League teams right across Australia which is now a 17 round competition and 4 weeks of finals to determine a premiership team.
-Without the pandemic the competition would have been a regular 23 round season with 1 bye for each team.
+The AFL in 2021 consists of 18 League teams right across Australia which is back to a traditional 23 round competition and 4 weeks of finals to determine a premiership team.
 The first thing you will notice with the AFL is that 10 out of the 18 teams in the competition are based around the city of Melbourne.
 The AFL was born out of the Victorian Football League (VFL) when expansion to other Australian cities such as Adelaide, Sydney, Perth and Brisbane occured 30+ years ago.

 Traditionally there will be 9 fixtures per round and these games are spread across four days in Australia.
 A game will be played on Thursday Night and on a Friday Night.
 These fixtures are the showpiece games (similar to Sunday Night / Monday Night football for the NFL) with 4 games played throughout Saturday and 3 games on Sunday.
 Games are staggered to obtain maximum television exposure but is common to have two games at the same time on a Saturday night.
 Thus there will be a combination of “Showdown/Single” and “Classic/Multi” slates each round.

-Team lists are released by clubs and published on the afl.com.au (the league’s official website) on Thursday evening (Australian Time), each team list will consist of 26 players.
-If a game is played on Thursday then the team list will be released on Wednesday.
+Team lists are released by clubs and published on the afl.com.au (the league’s official website) 24 hours before each match, with each team list will consisting of 26 players.
+So if a game is played on Sunday then the team list will be released on Saturday.
 The 26 players consist of 18 players starting on the field, 4 interchange players and 4 emergencies.
 When a player is named as an “emergency” the player is on standby for a late change to the original team list due to injury to a named player.
 Each team must submit their final 22 players at 60 minutes before each game.
 However due to extraordinary circumstances, an emergency can still play if a player is injured in the warm-up.
 These are rare circumstances but they do occur.